Azure-Samples/azure-opensource-labs/cloud-native/aks-https/README.md

-# Tutorial: Deploy a Scalable & Secure Azure Kubernetes Service cluster using the Azure CLI Part 1
+# Deploy a Scalable and Secure Azure Kubernetes Service cluster using the Azure CLI

 Azure Kubernetes Service provides a powerful way to manage Kubernetes applications which are Portable, extensibile, and when combined with Azure infrastructure highly scalable.
 Part 1 of this tutorial covers steps in creating a basic web voting application.
 Parts 2 and 3 will show how to scale the application and add a custom domain which is secured via https.

 ## Prerequisites